Skip to content

 Return:

-• value (string?): Home directory path when available.
+• homePath (string?): Home directory path when available.

 • err (string?): Error message when the home directory cannot be resolved.